azuqua/node-token-sockjs/README.md

 ## Shutdown

 Shut down the server by closing all sockets and unsubscribing from all channels.
+This is synchronous.

 ```
-tokenServer.shutdown(); // note: this is synchronous
+tokenServer.shutdown();
 ```

 # Tests

-This module uses Mocha/Chai for testing.
-In order to run the tests make sure a local redis server is running on port 6379.
+This module uses Mocha, Chai, and Sinon for testing.
+In order to run the tests make sure a local redis server is running on port 6379 or the REDIS_HOST and REDIS_PORT environment variables are set.

 ```
 npm install
-grunt test
+grunt
 ```